orzbear/Camp_with_Bear/docs/ADRs/0003-auth-jwt-vs-session.md

 Accepted

 ## Context
-We need to choose an authentication mechanism for the TrailWise API.
+We need to choose an authentication mechanism for the CampMate API.
 The main options are:
 - JWT (JSON Web Tokens) - stateless tokens
 - Session-based authentication - server-side session storage